 There is no benefit to using different Forward Untrust certificates on different firewalls, so you can use the same Forward Untrust certificate on all firewalls.
 If you need additional security for your private keys, consider storing them on an HSM.

 You may need to make special accommodations for guest users.
 If guest users don’t need access to your corporate network, don’t allow access, and then you won’t have to decrypt their traffic or create infrastructure to support guest access.
 If you need to support guest users, discuss with your legal department whether you can decrypt guest traffic.

 If you can decrypt guest traffic, treat guests similarly to the way you treat BYOD devices.
 Decrypt guest traffic and subject it to the same Security policy that you apply to other network traffic.
-Do this by redirecting guest users through a captive portal, instruct them how to download and install the CA certificate, and clearly notify users that their traffic will be decrypted.
+Do this by redirecting guest users through an Authentication Portal, instruct them how to download and install the CA certificate, and clearly notify users that their traffic will be decrypted.
 Include the process in your company’s privacy and computer usage policy.
 In addition, restrict guest traffic to only the areas guests need to access.

 If you can’t decrypt guest traffic for legal reasons, then isolate guest traffic and prevent it from moving laterally in your network:

 - Create a separate zone for guests and restrict guest access to that zone.
 To prevent lateral movement, don’t allow guest access to other zones.

 All employees, contractors, partners, and other users should use your normal corporate infrastructure and you should decrypt and inspect their traffic.